hi9105/Azure-ML-Pipeline-Deployment/README.md

 For this part of the project, we will use the Jupyter Notebook.
 We must make sure to update the notebook to have the same keys, URI, dataset, cluster, and model names already created.

-Screenshot : Pipeline runs
+In following image, we can see that : Pipeline runs

 ![Pipeline_Runs](screenshot/Pipeline_Runs.JPG)

-Screenshot : Pipeline run overview
+In following image, we can see that : Pipeline run overview

 ![Pipeline_Completed](screenshot/Pipeline_Completed.JPG)

-Screenshot : Pipeline endpoint
+In following image, we can see that : Pipeline endpoint

 ![Pipeline_Endpoint1](screenshot/Pipeline_Endpoint1.JPG)

-Screenshot : Pipeline run details
+In following image, we can see that : Pipeline run details

 ![Pipeline_Consume_RunDetails](screenshot/Pipeline_Consume_RunDetails.JPG)

-Screenshot : Published Pipeline overview
+In following image, we can see that : Published Pipeline overview

 ![Pipeline_Endpoint](screenshot/Pipeline_Endpoint.JPG)

-Screenshot : Pipeline consume
+In following image, we can see that : Pipeline consume

 ![Pipeline_Submitted_Run](screenshot/Pipeline_Submitted_Run.JPG)

-Screenshot : All experiments
+In following image, we can see that : All experiments

 ![All_Experiments](screenshot/All_Experiments.JPG)

-Screenshot : Experiments completed
+In following image, we can see that : Experiments completed

 ![Experiments_Completed](screenshot/Experiments_Completed.JPG)

-Screenshot : Pipeline experiments completed
+In following image, we can see that : Pipeline experiments completed

 ![Pipeline_Experiment](screenshot/Pipeline_Experiment.JPG)